sketchplugins/plugin-directory/README.md

 - [FS_StockSummaryFiller](https://github.com/freeman990/FS_StockInfoFiller), by Freeman Sun: 一系列关于股票数据的自动填充/生成工具
 - [Genus](https://github.com/keplerlab/genus), by Kepler Lab: A sketch plugin for exporting prototype website (static html css) from your sketch designs
 - [ghost](https://github.com/tmdvs/ghost-sketch-plugin), by Tim Davies: Randomly change the opacity of selected layers
-- [Gifmock](https://gifmock.com), by Gifmock: Gifmock helps you create high-quality GIFs from static images and mockups.
 - [Git Sketch Plugin](https://github.com/mathieudutour/git-sketch-plugin), by Mathieu Dutour: A Git client generating pretty diffs built right into Sketch.
 - [Google Sheets Content Sync](https://github.com/dwilliames/google-sheets-content-sync-sketch-plugin), by David Williames: Edit and collaborate on your content in Google Sheets, then sync in back to your sketch files.
 - [Gretel](https://github.com/StyleShare/Gretel), by Suyeol Jeon: A Sketch plugin that flattens files after exporting.